priyankashah3107/100DaysLeetCodeChallenge/README.md

 ## Day 17  881.
 Boats to Save People
 ## Day 18.
 2405.
 Optimal Partition of String
 ## Day 19.
 2439.
 Minimize Maximum of Array
+## Day 20.
+1254.
+Number of Closed Islands